-Background: Benefits paid from a super fund after the member dies are known as death benefits and can only be paid to certain individuals, or to your estate.
-Individuals that can receive death benefits directly from a super fund are known as ‘dependants under the superannuation laws’), and this category of recipient can include:
+Background: Benefits paid from a super fund, after the member dies, are known as superannuation death benefits and can only be paid to certain individuals, or to your estate.
+Individuals that can receive death benefits directly from a super fund are known as ‘dependants under the superannuation laws’, and this category of recipient can include:

-- death benefit dependants (‘dependants under the tax laws’).
+- Your spouse, children under the age of 18, financially dependent adult children or other financially independent individuals, and also individuals who had an interdependency relationship with you.
+This category is known as death benefit dependants (‘dependants under the tax laws’).
 Death benefits paid to dependants under the tax laws are tax-free in the hands of the dependant.

 Your question is really two questions:

-- How can a family use an SMSF as a ‘multi-generational tax haven’ if benefits have to be paid out when a member dies?
+- How can a family use a SMSF as a ‘multi-generational tax haven’ if benefits have to be paid out when a member dies?